Frequently asked questions

 EiB continues to operate as a Platform through the support of the Bill and Melinda Gates Foundation.
 Long-term decisions about how EiB's team functions and brand will change alongside the Initiatives are still in process.

-What is the purpose of providing standardized information about product profiles, stage gate implementation, genetic gains assessment, breeding schemes, genomics, phenotyping and bioinformatics tools used?
+What was the purpose of providing standardized information about product profiles, stage gate implementation, genetic gains assessment, breeding schemes, genomics, phenotyping and bioinformatics tools used?

 This serves a number of purposes.
 Firstly, to establish a benchmark from which future improvements can be made.
 Secondly, through the community of practice, other members will be able to learn from one another and will be exposed to novel ways of operating as this information is shared between members.
 Thirdly, this information will help EiB to identify how the Platform may best serve any given member.
 Finally, it is also an important input to joint funding proposals to bring greater resources to member teams.